ThomasPfuhl/gdm/README.md

     php artisan vendor:publish --tag=views

 ## Webserver
-Either install and configure a webserver for `GDM_URL`
+Either install and configure a webserver for `$GDM_URL`
+or launch the command

+    php artisan serve

-or launch the command `php artisan serve` and point your browser  to `http://localhost:8000`
+and point your browser to `http://localhost:8000`

 ### Frontend
 Point your browser to the domain name or IP.